-Our homes are often extensions of ourselves, and the primary places for stale, old energy to become trapped.
+Our homes are often extensions of ourselves—and, as such, are easy places for stale, old energy to become trapped.
 Target these specific spots to release the bad vibes and make room for something new.

-Say goodbye once and for all to those pieces of clothing that no longer reflect who you are today.
-Donate them to someone who would be happy to have and use them, like a relative, your neighbors or a local charity.
+- Your closet.
+Say goodbye once and for all to those pieces of clothing that no longer reflect who you are.
+If they’re in good condition, donate them to someone who would be happy to have and use them, like a relative, your neighbors or a local charity.

+- Your kitchen.
 Rid your fridge and your cabinets (and your secret snack drawer) of the stuff that doesn’t make you feel like your best self.
-Create room to stock up on what fills you and fuels you.
+Create room to stock up on what fills and fuels you.

-Write down your thoughts and reflections, so that you don’t have to carry them around in your head.
-Try Evernote for note-taking on the go, which means you won’t have to carry around paper or pens, either.
+- Start a journal.
+Write down your thoughts and reflections so that you don’t have to carry them around in your head.
+Try Evernote for note-taking on the go—which means you won’t have to carry around paper or pens, either.

-Release mental clutter for good meditation, using an app like Calm to guide you through.
-Or try other forms of energy work.
+- Meditate.
+Release your mental clutter and engage in meditation, using an app such as Calm to guide you through.
+Or you can try other forms of energy work.
 Go with what works for you.

-We all love our phones, but the constant buzzing, beeping and ringing can add unnecessary chatter to our already crowded thoughts.
-Uninstall the apps that you never really cared for, leaving only the ones that you enjoy and use the most.
+- Quiet the noise.
+We all love our phones, but the constant buzzing, beeping and ringing can add unnecessary stress and distraction to our already crowded thoughts.
+Uninstall the apps that you’ve never really cared about, leaving only the ones that you enjoy and use the most.
 At the very least, turn off those annoying notifications.

-Take back control of your inbox by unsubscribing from the many email lists that you’re on but can’t remember why or how.
+- Refresh your inbox.
+Take back control of your inbox by unsubscribing from the many email lists that you’re on but can’t remember why or how you got there.
 Use Unroll.me for easy and painless unsubscribing and categorizing of your subscriptions, so that the messages you see are the ones you actually care about.